IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I saw that the writers on vegetarianism had examined the question very minutely, attacking it in its religious, scientific, practical and medical aspects.
 Ethically they had arrived at the conclusion that man's supremacy over the lower animals meant not that the former should prey upon the latter, but that **the higher should protect the lower**, and that there should be mutual aid between the two as between man and man.”

 ― <a href="https://en.wikipedia.org/wiki/Mahatma_Gandhi" target="_blank">Mohandas Karamchand Gandhi</a>

+>“Religions have been basis of the tyranny of kings and sultans.”

+>“I do not leave any verses, dogmas, nor any moulded standard principles as moral heritage. ***My moral heritage is science and reason***.
+What I have done and intended to do for the Turkish nation lies in that.
+Anyone willing to appropriate my ideas for themselves after me will be my moral inheritors provided they would approve the guidance of science and reason on this axis.”

+>“Science is the most real guide for civilisation, for life, for success in the world.
+To search for a guide other than science is absurdity, ignorance and heresy.”

+>“In human life, you will find players of religion until the knowledge and proficiency in religion will be cleansed from all superstitions, and will be purified and perfected by the enlightenment of real science.”

+>“We did not win the war with prayers, but with the blood of our soldiers.”

+>“Unless a nation's life faces peril, war is murder.”

+― <a href="https://en.wikipedia.org/wiki/Mustafa_Kemal_Atat%C3%BCrk" target="_blank">Mustafa Kemal Atatürk</a>

 >“The greatness of a nation and its moral progress can be judged by the way its animals are treated.”